How To Grow Succulents In Water

 String Of Nickles succulent has bluish-green flat leaves that develop on 3-feet long stems.
 The stems cascade downward to create the strings.
 This succulent will also produce white blooms.

-String Of Bananas is a fast-growing succulent that develops green leaves that are shaped like bananas.
+String Of Bananas is a fast-growing succulent plant that develops green leaves that are shaped like bananas.
 The stems cascade downward and reach a mature length of 3-feet and will be covered with ‘banana’ leaves.

 How To Care For Succulents When We Grow Them In Water

-When you grow succulents in water, you can neglect them for a few days, and the plants will continue to thrive.
+When you grow live succulents in water, you can neglect them for a few days, and the plants will continue to thrive.
 This is a great way to have a wide variety of houseplants that require minimal care, so you don’t have to worry about them.

 Always use distilled water.
 The chlorine in tap water will kill succulents.